 Your healthcare provider will order some tests to confirm the diagnosis, including:

-Magnetic resonance imaging (MRI): This allows to show a better view of the nerves, discs, muscles, and spinal cord.
+This allows us to show a better view of the nerves, discs, muscles, and spinal cord.

-Myelogram: A type of CT scan where a contrast dye is injected into the spinal canal for getting a better image of the spinal cord and nerve roots.
+A type of CT scan where a contrast dye is injected into the spinal canal to get a better image of the spinal cord and nerve roots.

 Most cases of cervical spondylosis are resolved by non-surgical treatment.
 However, some patients may require surgical intervention.
 It is advised to visit the best neurology hospital in Delhi to know what is required for you.
 Some of the treatments are